Yunuuuu/BPCellsArray/README.md

 ## Installation

-To install from Bioconductor, use the following code:
+To install from Bioconductor (waiting), use the following code:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE)) {